-- Potential (shows general potential of the word)
+- Potential (shows the general potential of the word)

-Similarly to SEMRush, results are presented on a scale from 0 to 100 where 0 is non-existent and 100 is perfect.
-Best thing about this tool is Potential metric.
-Unlike other keyword difficulty tools, Moz Explorer compiles all the other metrics and presents them in a form of a combined stat.
-This way, even if you have some doubts regarding individual metrics, you can always check Potential metric which can give you a good estimation what you can expect from a keyword.
+This way, even if you have some doubts regarding individual metrics, you can always check the Potential metric, which can give you a reasonable estimation of what you can expect from a keyword.

-Moz Keyword Explorer also gives you some additional data such as keyword suggestions (related words), SERP analysis (analysis of top 10 results for that keyword) and mentions (all articles where keyword was mentioned).
+Moz Keyword Explorer also gives you some additional data such as keyword suggestions (related words), SERP analysis (analysis of top 10 results for that keyword), and mentions (all articles where the keyword was mentioned).